tech-learning-collective/tech-learning-collective.github.io/faq/index.md

 When you first join one of our webinar workshops, you&rsquo;ll see a set of controls with which you can change things like the volume of the other speakers, the size of the video stream, and possibly also the ability to share your own screen and activate your own microphone so that others can see and hear what you&rsquo;re doing.

 Depending on the specific Webinar, you&rsquo;ll either be using [our Jitsi Meet integration]({% link student-center/webinar/index.md %}) or our [GoBrunch Webinar rooms](https://gobrunch.com/mypage/214824).
 When you sign up for the Webinar, the Webinar address will tell you which video conferencing software we&rsquo;ll be using.
 See the [GoBrunch documentation](https://help.gobrunch.com/{{ page.lang | default: site.lang | slice: 0, 2 }}/) for help using the Gobrunch Webinar interface.

+## What if I arrive late to the webinar?

+You can arrive at the webinar classroom at any time.
+You will be able to enter and fully participate regardless of when you arrive.
+Of course, you may miss important parts of the class if you do not show up on time, and we do not offer any way for you to make up this time later, nor do we provide refunds for late or absent attendance.

+If you arrive very late (more than 15 minutes or so) and do not see anyone else in the room, it is possible that *all* other attendees were also very late.
+In this situation, the instructor may have decided to cancel the class due to lack of attendance.
+This is the instructor&rsquo;s prerogative, as we feel it is disrespectful to make our teachers wait on students who do not show up.

+The bottom line is that you should arrive for class on time, regardless of whether the class is in person or online.
+Again, we do not offer refunds for any reason.
+Lateness or no-shows are no exception.

 # Volunteering and getting involved